A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Oscillation Parameters

 where the likelihood function is the mean squared error (the residual sum of squares (RSS) divided by number of data points), $n$ is the number of data points, and $k$ is the number of free parameters \citep[][]{priestley_spectral_1981, hastie01statisticallearning}.
-For the new relation, $k=4$ while for the old scaling relation, $k=2$ as the value of $r$ was set to 2.
-We find that the BIC for the new model is lower than the BIC for the old model from H11, $\rm{BIC_{New}} = 88$ and $\rm{BIC_{Huber}} = 174$.
-Given $\delta_{\rm BIC}=86$, the model with lower BIC is therefore considerably better.
-If we also set $r=2$ and reduce the number of free parameters to 3, we still achieve a lower BIC using the new model with an activity term as compared to the old model without an activity term.
+For the new relation, $k=4$, but $k=3$ for the old scaling relation.
+We calculate $\delta_{\rm BIC} = 15.9$ for $T_{\rm eff, \; spec}$ and $\delta_{\rm BIC} = 17.7$ with $T_{\rm eff, \; iso}$, providing significant evidence in favor of the new model \citep{Raftery1995}.

-\new{Compared to the old scaling relation, the new scaling relation with the activity term is more successful at recovering observed oscillation amplitudes for our stars.
+We conclude that the new scaling relation with the activity term is more successful at recovering observed oscillation amplitudes with a lower offset and scatter.
+The modest improvement compared to the old scaling relation is likely due to measurement uncertainties in the amplitudes, which are now comparable to the residual scatter ($\approx$\,10\%).
 Our results of an improved oscillation amplitude with an addition of an activity term is similar to results found by \cite{Tiago2014}; they tested two models to predict oscillation amplitude and found that the model with a magnetic activity proxy performed better the model without.
-Similarly, \cite{Bonanno2019} proposed a new amplitude--luminosity relation with spot fraction as a proxy for magnetic activity using data from subgiant EK Eri; however, while their new expected amplitude improved, it was still under--predicted by a factor of six, and calibrated on one target only.}
+Similarly, \cite{Bonanno2019} proposed a new amplitude--luminosity relation with spot fraction as a proxy for magnetic activity using data from subgiant EK Eri; however, while their new expected amplitude improved, it was still under--predicted by a factor of six, and calibrated on one target only.